jvd33/LanguageHelper/readme.txt

 TODO:
 Make the GUI less awful (better alternative to swing somewhere, there has to be...)
 Different languages, make translation an interface
-Fix bug where the language when passed as a param is some bullshit language like portuguese Show a side panel of the questions you have yet to complete (ex, 1.
+Fix bug where the language when passed as a param is some undesired language like portuguese Show a side panel of the questions you have yet to complete (ex, 1.
 DONE 2.
 In progress 3. -- 4. --) Better scoring system maybe?